One of the most common support tickets that we get at Get Me Links is whether you should buy a guest post or a niche edit.

 With pages that you are trying to rank, your goal is to do this – you want more power being passed, resulting in less link stuffing and you want Google to easily understand exactly what you’re trying to rank for.

-Niche Edits, on the other hand, are a great tool to have in your arsenol when trying to build sheer power at a lower cost.
-I recommend using these to supporting documents on your website or certain homepage situations on a website.
+Niche Edits, on the other hand, are a great tool to have in your arsenal when trying to build sheer power at a lower cost.
+I recommend using these to support documents on your website or certain homepage situations on a website.